HarHamz/Linked-List-Visualiser/README.md

 # Linked-List-Visualiser
 A simple Python app to visualise basic linked list operations.

+Still in Indonesian language.
+Will update to English if feeling like it ;p

 # How To Use
-- Run the .exe file.
+- Download and Run the .exe file.

-Made for a college project.
+Made for a Data Structures project in college.